open-telemetry/community/community-membership.md

 direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.

-Defined by: GitHub organization ownership, permissions and entry in CODEOWNERs files.
+Defined by: GitHub organization ownership, permissions and entry in `CODEOWNERS` files.

 ### Requirements